New wave music: 1980s

 New wave was closely tied to punk, and came and went more quickly in the UK and Western Europe than in the US.
 At the time punk began, it was a major phenomenon in the UK and a minor one in the US.
 When new wave acts started being noticed in the US, the term "punk" meant little to mainstream audiences, and it was common for rock clubs and discos to play British dance mixes and videos between live sets by American guitar acts.
-By the 2000s, critical consensus favored "new wave" to be an umbrella term that encompasses power pop, synth-pop, ska revival, and the soft strains of punk rock.
-In the UK, some post-punk music developments became mainstream.
-According to Music critic David Smay writing in 2001: